 - Parents are responsible for bringing their child to the Sacrament of Baptism as soon after birth as possible.
 Families should be registered members of St. Francis Xavier Catholic Church and should be regularly attending Sunday Mass for at least 3 months prior to the scheduled Baptism.

-- Infant - Age 7: Baptisms for infants and children 7-years and younger will take place the 2nd Saturday of each month, after the 4:30 pm Mass.
-If you prefer to have your child Baptized during Mass, that will take place on a Sunday at 11 am or 12:30 pm.
+- Infant - Age 7: Baptisms for infants and children 7-years and younger typically take place the 2nd Sunday of each month at the 9:00 am Mass.

-- 9th Grade and Above: Children in high school that have not been Baptized will participate in the traditional RCIA Program and will receive all Sacraments of Initiation (Baptism, Confirmation, & 1st Communion) at the Easter Vigil Mass.
+- Adults age 18 & up: Adults that have not been Baptized will participate in the traditional RCIA Program and will receive all Sacraments of Initiation (Baptism, Confirmation, & 1st Communion) at the Easter Vigil Mass.
 Visit the RCIA Program page for registration information.

 If this is your first child you are Baptizing, the Parents and Godparents will be required to attend a Baptismal Preparation Session.
 These sessions are typically scheduled on Sunday afternoons, and must be completed at least one week prior to the scheduled Baptism.
 We offer sessions in Spanish or English.
 Information for scheduling your Baptismal Preparation Session can be found on the Baptism Registration Form.

 - The day a child is baptized marks the beginning of the Godparent’s spiritual relationship with him or her.
 A Godparent should be someone who will nurture the child’s faith and help him or her become a true disciple of Christ and an active member of the Church.

 - The church recognizes that EXAMPLE is the most powerful teacher.
 For this reason, the Church requires the following:

 - A child may have 1 or 2 Godparents; if two are chosen, they must be male and female.